Discover the 20 best things to do in Corsica, France, and prepare to fall in love with one of Europe’s most magical islands.

 Visit Calvi

 Located on the northwest coast of Corsica, Calvi is a charming seaside town known for its natural beauty and history.
-The town offers a picturesque sandy beach that stretches along the bay, perfect for travelers that want to enjoy. holiday of sun and swimming in the crystal-clear waters of the Mediterranean Sea.
+The town offers a picturesque sandy beach that stretches along the bay, perfect for travelers who want to enjoy a holiday of sun and swimming in the crystal-clear waters of the Mediterranean Sea.

 Wander the Old Town of Porto-Vecchio